PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 # Automatically Cancel GPU Jobs at 0% Utilization

-This alert automatically cancels jobs with GPUs at 0% utilization.
+This alert automatically cancels GPU jobs at 0% utilization.
-Up to two warning emails can be sent before each job is cancelled.
-This is one of the most popular features of [Jobstats](https://github.com/PrincetonUniversity/jobstats).

 !!! note "Elevated Privileges"
     This alert is different than the others in that it must be ran as a user with sufficient privileges to call `scancel`.

+This alert can be configured to cancel jobs during the first N minutes of a job (see `cancel_minutes`) and/or during the last N minutes (see `sliding_cancel_minutes`).

+The ability to automatically cancel GPU jobs is one of the most popular features of [Jobstats](https://github.com/PrincetonUniversity/jobstats).

 ## Configuration File